Gainesville-area residents take their fight against the PW digital gateway to court

 The reservoir is the source of drinking water for 800,000 people in Northern Virginia.
 The supervisors voted in August to cooperate with a study of the watershed being conducted by the Northern Virginia Regional Commission but did not agree to wait for its results before approving the comprehensive plan amendment.

-The lawsuit charges the supervisors violated FOIA law by improperly citing a nondisclosure agreement with the data center companies when declining a FOIA request from area residents.
+The lawsuit charges that the supervisors violated FOIA law by improperly citing a nondisclosure agreement with the data center companies when declining a FOIA request from area residents.
 The nondisclosure agreement “indicates that there were negotiations and transactions in process before the land was even designated for the data center use,” the lawsuit says.

 “There [was] no competitive bidding or request for proposal that would protect these agreements,” the lawsuit adds.
 The NDA’s “existence indicates that a decision on the land use portion of this project where the public can opine is a mere formality.”

-Regarding allegations that Wheeler and Candland violated the conflicts of interest law, the lawsuit argues Wheeler provided insufficient information to Commonwealth’s Attorney Amy Ashworth to determine whether Wheeler’s current and former investments in data center companies exceeded the law’s threshold that would require her to recuse herself from voting on the digital gateway CPA.
+Regarding allegations that Wheeler and Candland violated the conflict of interest law, the lawsuit argues Wheeler provided insufficient information to Commonwealth’s Attorney Amy Ashworth to determine whether Wheeler’s current and former investments in data center companies exceeded the law’s threshold that would require her to recuse herself from voting on the digital gateway CPA.

 Ashworth issued an opinion in September that Wheeler’s investments were not large enough to require her recusal.
 But the lawsuit argues that other aspects of the state’s conflict of interest law do not require a minimum threshold investment.

 The lawsuit goes on to say it’s important that Wheeler not have a financial stake in the plan since she is the only supervisor representing Gainesville District residents on the gateway issue.
-According to a separate opinion, Ashworth said Candland must recuse himself in all votes related to any data centers proposed in the protected “rural crescent” because his personal financial stake in the deal.
+According to a separate opinion, Ashworth said Candland must recuse himself in all votes related to any data centers proposed in the protected “rural crescent” because of his personal financial stake in the deal.
 Candland and his wife, Robyn have signed a contract to sell their home and 5.7 acres in Catharpin Farm Estates to Compass data centers if the company’s rezoning application is approved.

 The lawsuit argues that Candland violated Ashworth’s opinion by meeting with community groups about selling their land for data centers.